moldypenguins/ZenMapSpawn/README.md

 For more information see the [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Issues / Support
+Use [Issues](https://github.com/moldypenguins/ZenMapSpawn/issues) to create a feature request or bug report.
-See [SECURITY.md](SECURITY.md) for feature requests or bug reports.
+See [SECURITY.md](SECURITY.md) for more information.

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.